Paraphrase Generation as Unsupervised Machine Translation: Baselines

-(1) {\bf VAE}: \citet{bowman-etal-2016-generating} proposed variational auto-encoders (VAEs) to generate sentences from a continuous space.
+For the unsupervised setup, we use the following models for comparison:\\ (1) {\bf VAE}: \citet{bowman-etal-2016-generating} proposed variational auto-encoders (VAEs) to generate sentences from a continuous space.
 By minimizing the reconstruction loss between the input sentence and the output sentence, VAEs are able to sample paraphrases from the continuous space.\\ (2) {\bf Lag VAE}: To overcome the posterior collapse issue of VAEs, \citet{he2019lagging} proposed to aggressively optimize the inference network by performing multiple updates before reverting back to basic VAE training. \\ (3) {\bf CGMH}: \citet{miao2019cgmh} used Metropolis–Hastings sampling to generate paraphrases, where a word can be deleted, replaced or inserted into the current sentence based on the sampling distribution. \\ (4) {\bf UPSA}: \citet{liu2019unsupervised} proposed to use simulated annealing to optimize the paraphrase generation model.
 The training objective is composed of three parts: semantic similarity, expression diversity and language fluency.